How to make a conversation interesting?

 Remember, there is no magic question or special skill you need to have.
 However, we do recommend having a few questions memorized to guide you when talking to people questions and when in different social situations.

-Now, the only thing to do starting today is get better!
+Now, the only thing to do starting today is to get better!
 Below we have several tips you can use to improve how you ask questions and examples of questions to get people to open up and for you to seem more interested.
-Lastly, be able to answer simple questions about yourself without hesitation.

 You got this!
 Now, let’s learn how to make a conversation interesting!

 1. Stop asking basic questions, use high quality